 “You may be taller, but I am greater“Napoleon Bonaparte

-The Napoleon Complex is an inferiority complex which is normally attributed to the people of short stature.
+The Napoleon Complex (short man syndrome) is an inferiority complex that is normally attributed to people of short stature.
 People who have a small height may suffer from this syndrome.
 Here, the personality trait is negatively inferred by reference to height.

 It sometimes drives shorter men to prove that they are as manly as any other tall man.
 Thereby, in the same action, a taller man would be seen as confident, and on the other hand, the shorter man would look boastful.

 This syndrome is characterized by aggressive behaviour born from feelings of inferiority.
 They may even overcompensate for their short stature by being excessively hostile, belligerent, or quarrelsome in their relationships.
 There are other behavioural forms that these people may experience other than violence or aggression.

 These people certainly have lower self-esteem than the normal human male.
 To lift their self-esteem, they generally try to pursue highly ambitious goals.
 Short people cannot easily make themselves taller, they may act to appear psychologically taller or more dominant, assertive, or even arrogant.

 Some people may wear shoes with higher heels.
 Other might hang the wall hangings of their room a little lower than the average size.
 This will give them a sense that they are tall enough like the rest of people.

 Such people with a shorter height will try to achieve some extraordinary powers that will compensate for their loss.
 For some people, a sense of extraordinary Power can also work to increase their self-esteem and to recover them from the Napoleon Complex.

 There are different methods to increase the self-esteem of a person.
 By practising these methods we can make a person suffering from the Napoleon Complex feel good about himself.
 But there is not a certain medication to do so.